 The ONS publishes the UK Health Accounts on an annual basis, with the latest accounts covering the period 2022-23.
-These are produced using the System of Health Accounts (SHA) 2011 which was developed and overseen by the OECD, World Health Organisation and European Com.
-The SHA's classification of preventative expenditure mainly covers primary and secondary forms of prevention as shown in Table 1 below.
+These are produced using the System of Health Accounts (SHA) 2011 which was developed and overseen by the OECD, World Health Organisation and European Com.18 The SHA's classification of preventative expenditure19 mainly covers primary and secondary forms of prevention as shown in Table 1 below.20 could be defined as tertiary prevention depending on when in the cycle of treatment the condition is identified and the goal of the monitoring (e.g. diabetes management) Source: Demos analysis

-TABLE 1SYSTEM OF HEALTH ACCOUNTS CATEGORIES OF PREVENTION SPENDING
+TABLE 1 SYSTEM OF HEALTH ACCOUNTS CATEGORIES OF PREVENTION SPENDING